A Third of Revenue on the Line: Cascade’s High-Stakes Compliance Mandate

 Over 70% of Copilot-style queries returned sensitive information, including content regulated under CMMC.

 The exposure wasn’t malicious—it was structural.
-Years of organic SharePoint growth and inconsistent permissioning (such as “Everyone Except External Users”) had created an invisible attack surface, one that could be easily surfaced through natural language prompts.
+Years of organic SharePoint growth and inconsistent permissions (such as “Everyone Except External Users”) had created an invisible attack surface, one that could be easily surfaced through natural language prompts.

 Solution: Oversharing Detection and CMMC-Grade Remediation with Opsin Security

-Cascade Environmental partnered with Opsin Security to assess and mitigate the risk of exposing sensitive CMMC-regulated content to AI tools like Microsoft 365 Copilot.
+Cascade partnered with Opsin Security to assess and mitigate the risk of exposing sensitive CMMC-regulated content to AI tools like Microsoft 365 Copilot.
 With compliance tied directly to a third of Cascade’s revenue, it was critical to gain visibility and enforce the right guardrails before enabling AI across their environment.

 Opsin’s platform provided deep visibility into the Microsoft 365 environment—including SharePoint, Teams, and OneDrive—and helped Cascade address permission sprawl, oversharing, and inconsistent governance.